 "In at least two medical-journal articles that Dr. Fiore wrote or co-wrote promoting the use of stop-smoking medicine, no mention was made of his financial ties to the makers of those treatments."

 Still, it wasn't sufficient to motivate him to resign as chairman of the U.S. Guideline panel, or in 2008 from announcing release of revised Guidelines that added Pfizer's controversial quitting pill Chantix to the list of products satisfying the Guideline's mandatory pharmacology use recommendation.

 Interestingly, on September 5, 2006, Dr. Fiore certified to the U.S. Government as part of his Guideline panel disclosure statement that "Dr. Fiore does not accept honorarium or do consultancy work for the pharmaceutical industry."
 By the time the revised Guideline was released in May 2008, Dr. Fiore had revised that assertion to state, "in 2005 received compensation from one pharmaceutical company" (see page 225).
 A portion of his financial disclosure in last week's study declares, "Dr. Fiore has received honoraria from Pfizer."
 When and how much honoraria?
-We don't know.
+Those are well kept secrets.